-- The results of the medical examination, including any medical condition(s) that would place the employee at increased risk of material impairment to health from exposure to respirable crystalline silica and any medical conditions that require further evaluation or treatment; - Any recommended limitations upon the use of a respirator; - Any recommended limitations on exposure to respirable crystalline silica; - ♦ A statement that the employee should be examined by a Board Certified Specialist in Pulmonary Disease or Occupational Medicine, where the B reading is 1/0 or higher for rounded opacities or where the PLHCP has determined such a referral is necessary. - Written medical report to employer within 30 days must include: - Date of the examination; - A statement that the examination has met the requirements of this section; and - Any recommended limitations on the employee's use of a respirator.
+- ◆ The results of the medical examination, including any medical condition(s) that would place the employee at increased risk of material impairment to health from exposure to respirable crystalline silica and any medical conditions that require further evaluation or treatment; - ♦ Any recommended limitations upon the use of a respirator; - ◆ Any recommended limitations on exposure to respirable crystalline silica; - ♦ A statement that the employee should be examined by a Board Certified Specialist in Pulmonary Disease or Occupational Medicine, where the B reading is 1/0 or higher for rounded opacities or where the physician or other licensed health care professional (PLHCP) has determined such a referral is necessary.

+Written medical report to employer within 30 days must include:

+- ♦ Date of the examination; - A statement that the examination has met the requirements of this section; and - ♦ Any recommended limitations on the employee's use of a respirator.